mpcsb/testing_branch/_posts/2026-08-29-distillation-targeted-labels.md

 - the LLM label is wrong;
 - the student is wrong;
-- the example is genuinely ambiguous;
+- the example is genuinely hard;
 - the dataset contains too few examples of that kind;
 - the class definition is unclear at that boundary.